 Plano ISD students are encouraged to begin early discussions with their parents, teachers and counselors about the possibility of applying to attend one of the district's three academy programs that serve high school students.
-At the secondary level, the Academy Programs of Plano comprise the Plano ISD Academy High School, the International Baccalaureate World School at Plano East Senior High and the Plano ISD Health Sciences Academy.
+The Academy Programs of Plano comprise the Plano ISD Academy High School, the International Baccalaureate World School at Plano East Senior High and the Plano ISD Health Sciences Academy.
 Visit www.pisd.edu/academies for more information.